SEED-platform/seed-website/README.md

 For any issues, please reach out to Katherine Fleming.

 ## Releasing New Documentation
-* Create a pull request into the master branch
+* Create a pull request into the main branch
 * Deploy using `mkdocs gh-deploy`